 Here are a few more details:

 Note that none of the toilet blocks have an external vent.
-This is to prevent any foul smell or methane leakage in the neighbour’s roof garden.
+This is to prevent any foul smell or methane leakage in the neighbor’s roof garden.
 Instead, all these utility services open up into a duct, which has proper vent stack connections and exhausts.

 I feel Habitat 67’s sectional design is seriously smart when it comes to the weather.
 They’ve strategically placed the blocks so that the sun warms up the public plaza in the morning, giving everyone a cozy start to their day after their workout, breakfast, and morning routine.

 And in the evening, when people come back home, the sun hits all the balconies and terraces, making them the perfect spot to relax.
-Plus, the staggered residential units act as a shield, protecting people from freezing winds, dew, or even hail.
+Plus, the staggered residential units basically act as a shield, protecting people from freezing winds, dew, or even hail.

 It’s like having your own little weather sanctuary!
 Let’s check some Habitat 67 diagrams to learn the same: